Jacob Appelbaum: Allegations of sexual misconduct

 On 10 June, a woman whom three witnesses claimed to have seen being abused, denied the abuse allegations.
 In a statement released by Gizmodo journalist William Turton, she wrote that her experience was distorted and reported without her consent.
 On 17 June 2016, activists, journalists and legal professionals supporting Appelbaum signed a document defending his right to due process, and deploring the story's treatment by social media.
 In June 2016, the façade of the building in which Appelbaum's Berlin apartment is located was defaced in English and German with graffiti directly referencing the allegations.

 In July 2016, the Tor Project announced it had completed a seven-week investigation led by a hired investigator.
 According to Shari Steele, Tor Project "did everything in our power" to treat Mr. Appelbaum fairly, and "we determined that the allegations against him appear to be true."

 In July 2016, Süddeutsche Zeitung reported that allegations against Appelbaum had been known in Berlin hacker circles for years.
 A hacker from Berlin told the newspaper that "I can feel a huge sense of relief that the silence has at last been broke."
 On 11 August 2016, the German weekly Die Zeit published a lengthy investigation into the rape charges, including interviews with three people present at the scene of the alleged rape.
 None of these witnesses corroborated the claims made by the anonymous victim.
 The article also reports that a second falsely identified victim had demanded that her story be removed from the anonymous website.
 A change in attitude in the information security community towards calling out known abusers and believing reports of sexual misconduct was partially credited to Appelbaum's precedent.

 Jamie Kastner directed and produced the documentary Nobody Wants to Talk About Jacob Appelbaum.
 The documentary partly addresses the sexual misconduct allegations against Appelbaum.
 The documentary was presented at film festivals in the U.S. and Canada, before being released on Canadian television in 2024.

 Personal life

-Appelbaum is an atheist of Jewish background and identifies as queer.
+Appelbaum is an atheist of Jewish background and is queer.
 Politically, he is an anarchist.

 In 2012, he moved to Berlin.
 He has stated that he does not want to go back to the United States because he doesn't feel safe there and in interviews he has provided specific examples of experiences that left him feeling unsafe.